joshith498-crypto/ZenithOS/README.md

 # ZenithOS

 ZenithOS is a browser-based desktop environment made using HTML, CSS and JavaScript.
 The idea was to create a simple operating system interface that feels similar to a real desktop while running completely in the browser.

-Live Demo
+About
-https://zenithos1.netlify.app/
+I Made this project so that i can learn more about coding and i insiped from my friend who created a good web based os Live Demo https://zenithos1.netlify.app/